timdressler/psam/README.md

 ## This Repository

 This repository includes all code related to the **Investigating the Specificity of Pre-Speech Auditory Modulation - From Global Gating to Selective Silence?** project conducted by Tim Dressler at the University of Oldenburg (supervised by Prof. Dr. Stefan Debener and Prof. Dr. Andrea Hildebrandt).
 The study was preregistered under https://doi.org/10.17605/OSF.IO/23EYF.
 Any deviations from the preregistration are noted under https://osf.io/9quhn.
-The repository includes analysis code as well as as code used for running the experiment.
+The repository includes analysis code as well as code used for running the experiment.
 No data is included, but can by requested.
-Next to code, the repository also includes documents documents such as instructions and questionnaires.
+Next to code, the repository also includes documents such as instructions and questionnaires.
 Furthermore, publications in any form (e.g., posters) associated with this project are uploaded here (once they exist).

 > [!NOTE]
 >  While this repository might be subject to further changes and optimizations, the repository was further published as a time-stamped, immutable, and permanent version under the following link which can be used for exact replication attemps.